Mineralogy field trip stop: Wissahickon Schist, Philadelphia, PA

-Every Other Spring (Last Taught Spring 2012)The geochemistry of Earth surface processes.
+GEOL B302 Low-Temperature GeochemistryThe geochemistry of Earth surface processes.
 Emphasis is on the chemistry of surface waters, atmosphere-water environmental chemistry, chemical evolution of natural waters, and pollution issues.
-Fundamental princi¬ples are applied to natural systems with particular focus on environmental chemistry.
+Fundamental principles are applied to natural systems with particular focus on environmental chemistry.
 One required field trip on a weekend.
 Prerequisites: CHEM 103, 104 and GEOL 202 or two 200-level chemistry courses, or permission of instructor

 GEOL B350Praxis: Acid Mine Draiange

-Students will partner with scientists and environmental activists from the Schuylkill Headwaters Association, a citizen watch group dedicated to cleaning up water quality in the headwaters region of the Schuylkill River.
-Together, the students will design and execute a semester -long research project, addressing some aspect of geochemistry and environmental remediation of Acid Mine Drainage systems in the Schuylkill headwaters region.
+In this class, we partner with scientists and environmental activists from the Schuylkill Headwaters Association, a citizen watch group dedicated to cleaning up water quality in the headwaters region of the Schuylkill River.
+Together, the students design and execute a semester-long research project, addressing some aspect of geochemistry and environmental remediation of Acid Mine Drainage systems in the Schuylkill headwaters region.
 The area, about 2 hours northwest of Bryn Mawr, is the source of most of the drinking water for the greater Philadelphia area, and suffers from significant acidification and heavy metal contamination of waters due to local abandoned coal mines.
-This hands-on class will involve significant amounts of field and laboratory work. prerequisites: Junior or Senior standing in Geology or Chemistry, or permission of the instructor.
+This hands-on class will involve significant amounts of field and laboratory work.
+Prerequisites: Junior or Senior standing in Geology or Chemistry, or permission of the instructor.

 GEOL B399 Senior Capstone Seminar